inercia/terraform-provider-kubeadm/docs/examples/aws/README.md

 ## Pre-requisites

  * Some valid credentials (key and secret) for accessing AWS.

+ * `kubectl`

+   A local kubectl executable.

 ## Contents

 * [Cluster definition](cluster.tf)